warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-act.md

 - [Rules](#rule)
 - [Actions](#action)

-To manage the state, the module also keeps the following indexes:
+To manage this state, the module also keeps the following indexes:

-- Action by address referenced in its Rule index
+- Action by address referenced in its Rule

 ## Hooks